-The Initial Assessment Report was available for public submissions during the six week public consultation period of 13 December 2006 to 7 February 2007.
-A total of seven submissions were received, including three from industry and four from government.
-Submitters either supported the option to amend Standard 1.1.1 and/or supported the progression of the Application which would be further reviewed at Draft Assessment.
+The Initial Assessment Report was available for public comment between 13 December 2006 and 7 February 2007.
+Seven submissions were received including three from industry and four from government.
+Submitters either supported the option to amend Standard 1.1.1 and/or supported the progression of the Application.